javierarrieta/property-register/README.md

 Property Register is a REST API server to query data from the property register of Ireland (http://www.propertypriceregister.ie/)

-To import data from the files the propery register provides there is an importer module that will insert into the database the records not yet imported
+To import data from the files the property register provides there is an importer module that will insert into the database the records not yet imported

 More detailed information in the [wiki](https://github.com/javierarrieta/property-register/wiki)